prakash-aryan/python_mysql_csv_analyzer/README.md

 - Statistical analysis of the CGPA distribution
 - Identification of top performers

-This comprehensive output allows you to verify the entire data pipeline is functioning correctly before proceeding to the exercises.
+This output allows you to verify the entire data pipeline is functioning correctly before proceeding to the exercises.

 ### Step 2: Complete the SQL Query Exercises